Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Your brain is full of neurons and neurotransmitters that allow the different parts of your brain to talk to each other.
 These neurons and neurotransmitters only work correctly if your brain’s chemistry is correct.
 When your brain sustains a concussion, the chemistry of your brain can be changed, and these neurons and neurotransmitters are unable to function and prevent the different parts of your brain from communicating with each other.
 That can cause changes in your behavior, mood, and thinking.
 Depending on the severity of your concussion, it takes some time for your brain to get its chemistry back to normal.

-Your brain is an amazing thing.
-When you are growing up or learning new things, your brain actually forms new connections between neurons, which allows it to carry new information around.
+Your brain is a fantastic thing.
+When you are growing up or learning new things, your brain forms new connections between neurons, which allows it to carry new information around.
 When you are concussed, some of these neurons may be damaged.
 Your brain can physically adapt to these injuries by forming new neurons and pathways around your brain to help get around the damaged areas.
-This process takes a while and can take weeks, months, or even years to recover from a concussion.
+This process takes a while, and it can take weeks, months, or even years to recover from a concussion.
 Doctors who specialize in concussions can provide treatment and therapy to help forge these new pathways.